Simplify Jobs Review 2026: A Hands-On Test of the Copilot Extension

 Is Simplify Jobs Worth It in 2026?

 Yes, if you understand what you are buying.
-Simplify Copilot is a polished autofill assistant with a generous free tier, a real (if templated) AI layer at $39.99/month, and a development team that visibly responds to public feedback.
+Copilot is a polished autofill assistant with a generous free tier, a real (if templated) AI layer at $39.99/month, and a development team that visibly responds to public feedback.
 On Greenhouse, Lever, and Ashby it does what it advertises.
 On Workday it works after a recent rebuild, with caveats.
 On government forms it does not work in any meaningful way.

 The product is not worth the upgrade fee if you confused it for an auto-apply agent on the way in.
-There is no version of Simplify where the extension applies to 100 jobs overnight while you sleep, that workflow lives in a different category entirely.
+There is no version of it where the extension applies to 100 jobs overnight while you sleep, that workflow lives in a different category entirely.

 The strongest argument for Simplify+ is the combination of free-tier core autofill, AI cover letters at $39.99, and the relatively low risk of a one-week trial at $19.99.
 The strongest argument against is paying for a tool that solves a problem (form fatigue) you don't actually have.
 If your problem is application volume or quality of fit, the $39.99 is buying you the wrong leverage.